dbsites/dancingbaby/README.md

 **...and we'll never npm install in this directory again!** We'll be sourcing our node_modules from an image the whole team can share.

-So let's get this app containerized!
-Go ahead and check out the ```dockerize``` branch and open the README.md file.
+Now, let's get this app containerized.
+Go ahead and check out the ```dockerize``` branch and open the README file.